andrewbaxter/terraform-provider-stripe/docs/resources/invoice.md

 - `days_until_due` (Number) The number of days from when the invoice is created until it is due.
 Valid only for invoices where `collection_method=send_invoice`.
 - `default_payment_method` (String) ID of the default payment method for the invoice.
 It must belong to the customer associated with the invoice.
 If not set, defaults to the subscription's default payment method, if any, or to the default payment method in the customer's invoice settings.
 - `default_source` (String) ID of the default payment source for the invoice.
 It must belong to the customer associated with the invoice and be in a chargeable state.
 If not set, defaults to the subscription's default source, if any, or to the customer's default source.
+- `default_tax_rates` (List of String) The tax rates that will apply to any line item that does not have `tax_rates` set.
 - `description` (String) An arbitrary string attached to the object.
 Often useful for displaying to users.
 Referenced as 'memo' in the Dashboard.
-- `discounts` (List of String) The coupons to redeem into discounts for the invoice.
+- `discounts` (Block List) The coupons to redeem into discounts for the invoice.
 If not specified, inherits the discount from the invoice's customer.
-Pass an empty string to avoid inheriting any discounts.
+Pass an empty string to avoid inheriting any discounts. (see [below for nested schema](#nestedblock--discounts))
 - `due_date` (Number) The date on which payment for this invoice is due.
 Valid only for invoices where `collection_method=send_invoice`.
 - `footer` (String) Footer to be displayed on the invoice.
 - `from_invoice_action` (String) The relation between this invoice and the cloned invoice